About

 John Sloan

-PhD Computer Science (UCD), Lecturer in Speech and Language Technologies (TCD), CISSP Cybersecurity Certified (ISC2)
+PhD Computer Science (UCD), Research Fellow & Lecturer in Speech and Language Technologies (TCD), CISSP Cybersecurity Professional (ISC2)

 John Lecturing TCD